 PRIMARY AREAS OF RESPONSIBILITY:

 The primary focus will be to align development strategy with VFC’s current operational needs and vision for the future.
-The VP of Philanthropy is charged with maintaining and increasing philanthropic revenue for the organization from individual and institutional funders.
-The VP oversees the Grants Officer, Director of Philanthropy, and Director of Development, integrating individual, corporate, and foundation giving through various tactics.
-The VP of Philanthropy will have a personal portfolio of top donors and prospects, and will be expected to solicit and close major gifts.
+The Chief Development Officer is charged with maintaining and increasing philanthropic revenue for the organization from individual and institutional funders.
+The CDO oversees the Grants Officer and Director of Development, integrating individual, corporate, and foundation giving through various tactics.
+The CDO will have a personal portfolio of top donors and prospects, and will be expected to solicit and close major gifts.
 Key responsibilities include:

 - Work closely with the President/CEO to design, plan and execute a comprehensive Development Plan aligning with VFC’s strategic master plan, which includes major gifts, annual giving, planned giving, and corporate sponsorships to increase support from members of the board of directors, key contributors, and other critical benefactors in the San Diego community to broaden the base of support for VFC.

 - Plan and execute a moves management approach to individual and institutional giving to increase major gifts.

 - Work with staff members, the Board of Directors, and other stakeholders to proactively enhance, expand, and execute development efforts, building current and new relationships.

 - Create and implement innovative strategies for securing new and untapped resources, including in-kind donations.

 - Coach, mentor, develop and manage VFC’s development team members.

 - Supervise the appropriate use of donor software and reporting, ensuring donor privacy, data accuracy and timeliness of acknowledgements and reporting